koona-labs/laravel-latex/README.md

 The command `latex:gc` removes all temporary directories and files which were not garbage collected during the compilation process.
 This might happen, if the process failes before the automatic clean-up process of the compiler kicked in.

 If you add the flag `--output` also the given output directory is cleaned.
 This makes sense if you are used to move the output files after generation to someplace else anyways.

+## Upgrade/Breaking changes

+As of version 1.2.0, the `->assets()` method of the LatexToPdf and Texable class now expect paths relative to the view folder instead of absolute paths.
+For downward compatibility use the `absolutePath` flag as second argument, e.g. `->assets($someLegacyPath, true)`.

 ## Acknowledgements